 Fates of the Crew

-On March 5, 1944 six of the crew: Koebig, Kuhn, Stewart, Wasilevski, Mull and Constantin were executed at Tunnel Hill.
+On March 5, 1944 six of the crew: Koebig, Kuhn, Stewart, Wasilevski, Constantin and Mull were executed at Talili

-Two others died in captivity at Tunnel Hill.
-Fessenger was died on July 15, 1944 and his remains were never recovered.
-Gillis died on August 2, 1944, and his remains were recovered postwar.
+While being held in captivity at Tunnel Hill.
+Fessenger died on July 15, 1944 Tunnel Hill and his remains were never recovered.
+Gillis died on August 2, 1944 and his remains were recovered postwar.

 Gillis was officially declared dead August 2, 1944.
-Postwar, his remains were recovered and identified.
-He was permanently buried at Manila American Cemetery Plot D Row 6 Grave 1.
+Postwar, his remains were recovered as Unknown 139 (X-139) and later identified as Gillis.
+He was initially buried at the American Cemetery at Finschafen at USAF Cemetery Finschafen No. 5 Cemetery at temporary 2, grave 2.
+Later, his remains were transported to the Philippines and permanently buried at Manila American Cemetery plot D row 6 grave 1.

 Postwar, the remains of six of the crew were recovered from Tunnel Hill and were transported back to the United Sates for permanent burial.
 On March 21, 1950 Koebig, Kuhn, Stewart, Wasilevski, Mull and Constantin were buried in a group burial with others at Jefferson Barracks National Cemetery at section 78 sites 930-934.
 The grave lists their date of death as March 5, 1944 for Kuhn, Stewart, Wasilevski, Mull and Constantin and March 6, 1944 for Koebig.